SenseTecnic/wotkit-docs/source/api_v2/api_alerts.rst

 	  - whether conditions are still true after an alert has fired.
 		| - inProgress is 'true' if all alert conditions remain true after an alert has fired.
 It becomes 'false' when any condition turns false.
 An alert gets fired when its inProgress state changes from false to true.
 	* - template
 	  - The message template that is sent to the inbox when alert is fired.
+	* - email
+	  - The email the alert is sent to.
 	* - sendEmail
 	  - A boolean to enable/disable send email functionaity.
 	* - conditions